 グー and バッチグー mean “good” and “very good”, respectively.
 Here, グー is short for グッド, and バッチ is short for ばっちり, meaning “perfect(ly)”.

-３K and３高, meaning “three high”, stand for “高学歴、高身長、高収入“, which literally means “high education background, high height, and high salary”.
-This word used to be popular among girls to describe their ideal men who are highly educated (e.g. go to a high-level university), very tall (e.g. over 180 cm), and have a high-salary job.
-Although this word has become obsolete per se, the popularity of such men has never ever faded away, of course.
-In fact, people nowadays use another term, “ハイスペック” (“high-spec”) or “ハイスペ” in short, to describe those attractive men.
-However, compared to ３K or ３高, ハイスペック is more gender-neutral and used by both men and women to describe people who have impressive skills and careers.
+３K and３高, meaning “three highs”, stand for “高学歴、高身長、高収入“, which literally means “high education background, high height, and high salary”.
+This word used to be very popular among girls to describe their ideal men who are highly educated (e.g. go to a prestigious university), very tall (e.g. over 180 cm), and have a high-salary job.
+Although this word has become obsolete per se, the popularity of such men has never ever faded away, needless to say.
+In fact, young people nowadays use another term, “ハイスペック” (“high-spec”) or “ハイスペ” in short, to describe those attractive men in a less explicit manner.
+However, compared to ３K or ３高, ハイスペック is more gender-neutral and used by both men and women to describe people who have impressive skills and careers in general.

 かわい子ちゃん means “cute girls/cuties”.
 Here, かわい子 is short for “かわいい子 (cute girl)”, and ちゃん is a Japanese honorific used for children and girls.

 ドロンする is a very old-fashioned word that means “go home/leave/disappear”.
 It used to be frequently said in the expression, “お先にドロンします“, meaning “Excuse me, I’m leaving now (earlier than you)”.